-It's important to be aware of what fake listings can look like, and report any you see to our customer support team.
+It's important to be aware of what fake property listings can look like, and report any you see to our Customer Support team.

-If you do come across a fake listing, please ensure you:
+If you do come across a fake property listing, please ensure you:

-- Do not contact any phone numbers or email addresses advertised on the listing
+- Do not contact any phone numbers or email addresses advertised on the property listing

 - Copy the property URL and send it to firstname.lastname@example.org

-- Delete the property from your Saved Favourites list
+- Delete the property from your Saved properties list

 Requests for payment